flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 A _test_ build will be started on every push to a pull request and if it is successful the bot will post a link to a Flatpak bundle generated from the PR contents.
-This temporary build can be used to test the changes made in the PR.
+This is a temporary build that will be active for a few days and can be used to test changes made in the PR.
+Once testing is done, it should be uninstalled via `flatpak remove` (the ref ending in `/test`).
+In some cases it is best to install and use it separately so that the actual stable installation remains unaffected.

 Test builds can also be manually started by commenting `bot, build` in the pull request.